 Depending on your nationality, these are the necessary documents you will need to travel to Greece:

-American citizens traveling to Greece for less than 90 days do not need a visa.
+American and British citizens traveling to Greece for less than 90 days do not need a visa.
 However, they will need a valid passport for at least six months beyond their stay.
 Immigration officers may also ask citizens to show enough funds for their stay and a return airline ticket.

 Australian citizens visiting Greece or any other European country in the Schengen Convention (Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden) for less than 90 days do not require a visa.
 Passports need to have at least six-month validity from the planned date of return.